 You also have to factor in the opportunity costs, which are hard to calculate with accuracy.
-Many enterprise VoIP providers are starting to increase the price of legacy contracts.
+Many top business VoIP providers are starting to increase the price of legacy contracts.
 This is partly because it’s expensive to maintain old equipment.

 Some providers seem to be hoping that companies won’t know any better and will keep paying.